pkoska/react-hookscout/README.md

 ## How to install
 Well, this is straightforward:

-    npm i react-hookrouter
+    npm i react-rosetta-router

 ## Typescript
 This project is not written in typescript.

 Thanks to the github user [@mcaneris](https://github.com/mcaneris), you can install types via:

-    npm i @types/react-hookrouter
+    npm i @types/react-pathfinder

 I did not check if those types are correct nor will I keep them up to date with future releases.

 ## Documentation
-Detailed documentation about how to use hookrouter can be [found here](https://github.com/pkoska/react-hookrouter/blob/master/src-docs/pages/en/README.md)
+Detailed documentation about how to use hookrouter can be [found here](https://github.com/pkoska/react-pathfinder/blob/master/src-docs/pages/en/README.md)

 ## A quick example
 ```jsx harmony